Modern Slavery and Human Trafficking Statement

 - Human resources

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we will ensure our staff are aware of our Anti-Slavery Policy and provide appropriate training to relevant staff in its operation.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we will ensure our staff are aware of our Labour and Human Rights Policy and provide appropriate training to relevant staff in its operation.

 We use the following key performance indicators (KPIs) to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains: